yglukhov/jekyll-now/_posts/2017-09-22-Making-ReelValley-Overview.md

 Being a person who never stops seeking for better technologies (that is how I like to think of myself ;) ), I've been searching for a better language than C++ for a very long time.
-After learning and trying lots of the well-known languages and no satisfaction I've switched to less mainsteam ones.
+After learning and trying lots of the well-known languages and no satisfaction I've switched to less mainstream ones.
 Among them were [D](https://dlang.org), [Rust](https://www.rust-lang.org), [Crystal](https://crystal-lang.org), some others, and [Nim](https://crystal-lang.org), which I've suddenly discovered on Github.
 I shall not describe all of the